Typical Profiling Workflow

 What method originates the leak?

 If you worked with other memory profilers once, you see that dotMemory doesn't stand out of the row and its workflow is quite similar to others.
 What really makes dotMemory different is the way you analyze the memory snapshot.
-See the next section for details.
+For more information, refer to the next section.